Sima Lozanić

 Simeon Milivoje Lozanić and Simeon "Sima" Lozanić (Сима Лозанић) (1847 – 1935) was a Serbian chemist, president of the Serbian Royal Academy, the first rector of the University of Belgrade, minister of foreign affairs, minister of industry and diplomat.
-At the Grandes écoles and later when it transformed into the University of Belgrade he taught chemistry and electrosynthesis.
-He has published over 200 scientific papers and professional publications.
+At the Velika škola and later when it transformed into the University of Belgrade he taught chemistry and electrosynthesis.
+He published over 200 scientific papers and professional publications.

 Early years and education

 Simeon Lozanić was born February 24, 1847, in Belgrade, Serbia.
 He completed legal studies in Belgrade, studied chemistry under Professor Johannes Wislicenus in Zürich and later with Professor August Wilhelm von Hofmann in Berlin.
 He earned his doctorate degree on March 19, 1870, at the University of Zurich.
 He was a professor at the "Great School" from 1872 and at the University of Belgrade Faculty of Philosophy until 1924.

 Career

 When the University of Belgrade was founded in 1905, he was among the first eight full-time professors who selected the entire remaining academic staff.
 Sima Lozanić was then chosen as the first rector of the university.
 His 1905 opening ceremony words remained recorded as the following: